DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

 as codes where the description resides in a lookup table.
 This applies to such tuples as programme codes/descriptions, ethnicity code and description.
-The code that merges the extracted raw data should first append any missing lookup codes/descriptions so that the merge of the applicant data will not fail due to missing foreign keys.
+The code that merges the extracted raw data should first append any missing lookup codes/descriptions so that the merge of the applicant data will not fail due to missing foreign keys values.